codex-storage/codex-research/evaluations/eigenlayer.md

 chain for filling slots in storage contracts.
 There are a few downsides to this.
 It becomes rather difficult to reason about how high the stake for a storage contract should be when when the stake behind a storage provider's promise can be shared with a number of other protocols (§3.4.1).
+Codex uses part of the slashed stake to incentivize repair, which would not be possible with restaking, because the stake only becomes available in Eigenlayer after the validator stops validating the beacon chain, and withdraws its collatoral.
+That is, if the stake hasn't already been slashed by the beacon chain.
 Also, the hardware requirements for running an Ethereum validator are sufficiently different from the requirements of running a Codex provider, that we do not expect there to be many people that run both.

 We might also use restaking to keep proof aggregators honest (§4.1, point 6).
 Preferably using a combination of staked Codex tokens and restaked ETH (§4.4),